Plains near Poltava

 Gogol: Tales from a village near Dikanka

-The taxidriver is surprised, even disturbed as I ask him to turn of the road and drive along a muddy track towards what I think is a village.
+The taxidriver is surprised, even disturbed as I ask him to turn off the road and drive along a muddy track towards what I think is a village.
 Actually it is more a hamlet with a few scattered houses spread wide apart.

-Walking with the taxi following me on a watchfull distance I notice the wonderfull gardens carefully kept not just with vegetables but also with a wide array of flowers.
+Walking with the taxi following me on a watchful distance I notice the wonderful gardens carefully kept not just with vegetables but also with a wide array of flowers.
 They are a contrast with the rickety houses with uninsulated roofs and an outside well.
 There is electricity I can see from the lines.
 But also care is taken to give the houses some appearance: the white paint looks as if it is being refreshed every year and the colors of the windowsills and fences (each patch is fenced) are bright.
 Every house has a dog, watchfully barking as I pass along.

 I walk along and make some photographs on the road of another babuska (in Ukrainian babutsja).
 Making photos is seen as dangerous.
 Some demon may take the picture and cast a bad spell.
-I remove the picture in compliance with with my privacy rules.
+I remove the picture in compliance with my privacy rules.

-The taxidriver who brought me here is growing more uncomfortable.
+The taxi driver who brought me here is growing more uncomfortable.
 Why do I want to see this and talk to these miserable people.
 Nothing noteworthy is here.
 There is little sympathy for the underdog in Ukraine it seems.
 I would like to stay longer and talk a bit more but my Russian is not good enough and the driver insists so we continue to Dikanka proper.